isomerpages/govtech-corp/media/media-releases/_posts/2013-06-17-post-More Government Data to be Made Available to Spur Social Innovation and Create Greater Public Value.md

 <p>With the theme "Engaging Citizens, Co-creating the Future", this year's
-eGov Global Exchange discussed how the Government can work with businesses and the public to develop public services, use technologies to promote closer collaboration with businesses, and achieve new efficiencies for the public sector.</p>
+eGov Global Exchange discussed how the Government can work with businesses and the public to develop public services, use technologies to promote closer collaboration with businesses and achieve new efficiencies for the public sector.</p>
 <p>The event saw a turnout of more than 500 delegates, comprising top industry
 leaders, academics and representatives from international organizations.
 Amongst the participants are 70 ministers and senior government officials